NFOK14025U Quantitative Bio-spectroscopy

 MSc Programme in Food Science and Technology

-Spectroscopic measurement techniques have a number of advantages to classic chemical and chromatographic measurement techniques:
+Spectroscopic measurement techniques have several advantages to classic chemical and chromatographic measurement techniques:

-- Non-destructive (facilitate measurements on intact sample structures and a requirement for on-line measurements)
+- Non-destructive: This facilitates measurements on intact samples which is a requirement for on-line and in-line measurements

-Through lectures and laboratory exercises, the course will introduce and familiarize the students to/with the most widely used spectroscopic techniques spanning a wide range of the electromagnetic spectrum including visual (VIS), fluorescence, near infrared (NIR), infrared (IR), Raman and nuclear magnetic resonance (NMR) spectroscopy.
+Through lectures and hands-on laboratory exercises, the course will introduce and familiarize the students to/with the most widely used spectroscopic techniques spanning a wide range of the electromagnetic spectrum including visual (VIS) , near infrared (NIR), infrared (IR), Raman and nuclear magnetic resonance (NMR) spectroscopy.

-The course is of prime importance to the food, pharma and biotech candidate education as on-line process monitoring becomes more and more widespread in the advanced segment of the industry and because spectroscopy constitutes a new efficient tool for investigating biological processes in humans and plants.
+The course is of prime importance to the food, pharma and biotech candidate education as on-line process monitoring becomes more and more widespread in the advanced segment of the industry and because spectroscopy constitutes an efficient tool for investigating biological processes in industry, humans and plants.
 Furthermore, the methods have the potential to ensure a sustainable production, since they can optimize processes and hereby reduce the raw material need together with reduction in the energy and water use (targeting especially the Sustainable Development Goal (SDG) 12: Ensure sustainable consumption and production patterns, but also SDG 3: Zero Hunger).

 The main objective of this course is to make the student